ElektraInitiative/libelektra/doc/tutorials/plugins.md

 Lets start with the most important parameters, the KeySet and the `parentKey`.
 The KeySet supplied is the KeySet that is going to be persisted in the file.
 In our case it would contain the Keys representing the lines.
 The `parentKey` is the topmost Key of the KeySet and serves several purposes.
 First, it contains the filename of the destination file as its value.
-Second, errors and warnings can be emitted via the parentKey.
+Second, errors and warnings can be emitted via the `parentKey`.
 We will discuss error handling in more detail later.
 The Plugin handle can be used to persist state information in a thread-safe way with `elektraPluginSetData`.
 As our plugin is not stateful and therefore does not use the handle, it is marked as unused in order to suppress compiler warnings.